Aaron-dalton/Bookbot/README.md

-# bookbot
-Building a bookbot in python as my first real project
+BookBot is my first project!